NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-the-basics.md

 operation: a stream with several files (*many*) is merged into a lone list of files (*one*).

-As our channels become more complicated it is useful to actually check out what's inside them: you can do this using the `view()` operator.

-* Add the following to your workflow definition (on a new line) and execute the
-  workflow: `ch_input.view()`.
-What do you see?

-* Do the same for the (1) raw and (2) collected output of the `CONVERT_TO_UPPER_CASE` process.
-How are they different?

 * Copy the following code as a new process into your workflow:

 ```nextflow